Photo by Kai Eason

 Victor Haskins is a multi-instrumentalist, multidisciplinary artist, international performer, composer, improviser, bandleader, and educator.

-Victor regularly administers educational/outreach presentations for young people (mostly in elementary school), and directs an In-School Ensembles for the John F. Kennedy Center for the Performing Arts, Adjunct Professor of Jazz Trumpet at the College of William & Mary.
-Haskins has presented clinics and masterclasses at institutions including (but not limited to) the Jazz Education Network Conference, the University of Georgia, Virginia Commonwealth University, the Royal Academy of Music, Conservatoir Nadia et Lili Boulanger, the University of Richmond, TEDxVCU, and TEDxLizardCreek.
+Victor regularly administers educational/outreach presentations for young people (mostly in elementary school), and directs an In-School Ensembles for the Kennedy Center as a part of this work.
+Haskins also teaches music at the College of William & Mary.
+Haskins has presented educational ideas at institutions including (but not limited to) the Jazz Education Network Conference, the University of Georgia, Virginia Commonwealth University, the Royal Academy of Music, Conservatoir Nadia et Lili Boulanger, the University of Richmond, TEDxVCU, and TEDxLizardCreek.
 Victor is proud to be sponsored by Eclipse Trumpets, and Denis Wick mouthpieces.

-For more about Victor, visit http://victorhaskins.com/
+For more about Victor, visit http://victorhaskins.com

 Outreach and Lecture/Demonstration

-“Speaking of Jazz”: $2,000
+“Speaking of Jazz"

 The mission of "Speaking of Jazz" is first and foremost to introduce children to the power and relevance of jazz music.
 Through performances and contextual explanations, the program seeks to illustrate that "jazz" is less of a musical genre and more of a description of how people communicate with music.
-Listening, improvisation, and freedom of expression are the main components that make jazz special and vital, though these concepts can be applied to other areas of life, too.
-Components of the presentation include directed listening, interactive performances (where audience members sing along with and be a part of the tunes played at certain times), as well as music specifically written to be relatable to young students.
+Listening, improvisation, and freedom of expression are the main components which make jazz special and vital, though these concepts can be applied to other areas of life, too.
+Components of the presentation include directed listening, interactive performances (where students sing along with and be a part of the tunes played at certain times), as well as music specifically written to be relatable to young students.